D4rkD0g/boringforever/pa/ghidra/ghidra_core_01.md

   would propagate another variable too far.
 Any variables remaining are marked implicit.

-  \subsection step9 Merge Low-level Variables (phase 2)
+  step9 Merge Low-level Variables (phase 2)

   Even after the initial merging of variables in phase 1, there are generally still too many for normal C code.
 So